YamilH/YamilH/README.md

 <br>

 ## About me
-Hi!, I'm Yamil and I'm self-taught in every matter that I find pertinent.
+Hi!, I'm Yamil and I'm self-taught in every matter that I find interesting or important.

 ## Contact